tonyjameshart/Celiogix/CARE_PROVIDER_SYSTEM_SUMMARY.md

 ## Overview

-The Care Provider System is a comprehensive healthcare contact management solution integrated into the Celiogix application.
+The Care Provider System is a comprehensive healthcare contact management solution integrated into the CeliacShield application.
 It provides seamless connectivity between health logging, calendar management, and mobile companion functionality, creating a unified healthcare management experience.

 ## 🎯 Key Features Implemented